JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20220426.md

 ## Summary

 For the April 26th, 2022 special election:
-- There are 26 school district measures across the state.
+- There were 26 school district measures across the state.
-- 23 of the measures are levies.
+- 23 of the measures were levies.
-- 3 of the measures are bonds.
+- 3 of the measures were bonds.
-- 17 of the 23 levies are reruns from the failed attempt on the 2/8/22 election.
+- 17 of the 23 levies were reruns from the failed attempt on the 2/8/22 election.
-- 2 of the 3 bonds are reruns from the failed attempt on the 2/8/22 election.
+- 2 of the 3 bonds were reruns from the failed attempt on the 2/8/22 election.
+- 3 of the 3 bonds failed.
+- 7 of the 23 levies failed.
+16 levies passed.

 For the 23 levy measures:
-- 22 have pro statements.
+- 22 had pro statements.
-- 17 have con statements.
+- 17 had con statements.
 - 4 of the con statement writers were found and selected by the districts.
 - 13 of the con statement writers were found and selected by the counties.

 For the 3 bonds:
-- All 3 have pro and con statements.
+- All 3 had pro and con statements.
 - 2 of the con statement writers were found and selected by the districts.
 - 1 con statement writer was found and selected by the respective county.

-This April 2022 election, similar to the February 2022 election, is historic.
+This April 2022 election, similar to the February 2022 election, was historic.
 The law has changed.
 A voters' pamphlet with pro/con arguments used to be optional with school districts deciding if they would allow a voters' pamphlet.
 Voters' pamphlets (mailed to all voting households) for these special elections are now required.
 School districts still are tasked with finding, interviewing and selecting pro and con committee members to write the statements.
 District administrators from the following school districts, as well as their county auditors, tried but could not find a single volunteer (3 max) to write the con statements for the now required voters' pamphlets:
 - Ferry County, Republic SD